ffasilva/docker-images/README.md

-# docker-images
+# Docker Images
-Repository with some useful docker images for composition.
+A repository with some useful Docker images for composition.